signals-protocol/signals-v0/website/docs/api/events-reference.md

 - **`PositionIncreased(uint256 positionId, uint256 quantity, uint256 cost)`** — adds exposure at the current probability surface.
 Quantity and cost values respect the same rounding as the open event.
 - **`PositionDecreased(uint256 positionId, uint256 quantity, uint256 proceeds)`** — partially unwinds exposure and returns SUSD at current probabilities.
 Upcoming releases will floor-round proceeds to match the whitepaper.
 - **`PositionClosed(uint256 positionId, uint256 proceeds)`** — final exit before settlement; once quantity hits zero the token burns.
 - **`PositionSettled(uint256 positionId, uint256 payout, bool won)`** — emitted when settlement finalises.
-It records whether the band won and the exact claimable amount.
+It records whether the range won and the exact claimable amount.
 - **`PositionClaimed(uint256 positionId, address owner, uint256 payout)`** — emitted when the owner calls `claimPayout`.
 The contract transfers SUSD back and burns the token.

-## Points and incentives

-- **`PointsGranted(address account, uint8 reason, uint128 amount)`** — emitted by `PointsGranter`. `reason` codes: 1 = Activity, 2 = Performance, 3 = Risk Bonus.
-Off-chain programs can aggregate these events to run leaderboards or rewards.

-## Subgraph alignment
+## Indexing notes

-Goldsky-hosted subgraphs index every event above.
-Notable entities include:
+Event consumers should index the entire lifecycle for reliable analytics:
-- `Market`, `BinState`, `MarketStats` for per-market configuration and health metrics.
+- Track `Market`, `BinState`, and `MarketStats` style aggregates to monitor configuration and health.
-- `UserPosition`, `Trade`, `UserStats` for trader-level analytics.
+- Capture `UserPosition`, `Trade`, `PositionSettled`, and `PositionClaimed` so liabilities and payouts reconcile cleanly.
-- `PositionSettled` and `PositionClaimed` to monitor outstanding claims; combine them with `MarketStats.unclaimedPayout` to track liabilities.

-Follow the [Subgraph API guide](./subgraph.md) for endpoints and query examples.
-When replaying history, paginate by `marketId` and `positionId` to avoid missing events across long replays.
+- Paginate by `marketId` and `positionId` when replaying history to avoid gaps during long-running ingestions.

 ## Processing tips

-- Derive probabilities or payouts using the SDK helpers (`clmsr-sdk/src/utils/math.ts`) to remain consistent with on-chain rounding.
+- Derive probabilities or payouts using the formulas in the [Key Formulas cheat sheet](../mechanism/key-formulas.md) to remain consistent with on-chain rounding.
-- Label events with the block timestamp and number when storing analytics data—this makes it easy to reconcile with manifests and dispatcher logs.
+- Label events with the block timestamp and number when storing analytics data—this makes it easy to reconcile with manifests and operations logs.

 Need the formulas behind these values?
 Open the [Key Formulas cheat sheet](../mechanism/key-formulas.md).
 For a trader-facing explanation, see [Settlement & Claims](../user/settlement.md).